The Steps in our Process

 We do a lot of generating ideas but a lot more reworking!
 As we work with dancers longer, we find we understand each other quickly and their creative energies and strengths come to play in how the direction of the work gets pushed.
 This is especially true as we are trying to go to places we haven’t been before, or haven’t been with them before.

 This is the longest period, I think.
-Trying to make the connections between ideas deeper, flesh things out.
+Trying to make the connections between ideas deeper, to flesh things out.
 I love this phase.

 So much of Finalizing is about performance and transitions.
 Refining the performance is one of our favourite things and a place where we feel imagination and the poetry of the body is really explored.
 Even at this stage, we are not afraid to completely restructure the work!
 As well, we put a lot of energy into the visual look whether it is simple or technically complex.
 Collaboration here is so key to getting it all together.
 Dancers, designers, choreographers all getting on the same page.
 It takes so many people to make a work that resonates.